Zudo

 Place brand

-Amsterdam’s business centre Zuidas is synonymous with ambition and global connection — yet almost any Amsterdammer will tell you it’s missing the social atmosphere of the rest of the city.
+Amsterdam’s business centre Zuidas is synonymous with ambition and global connection — yet it was missing the social atmosphere of the rest of the city.

 Research to define Zuidas 2.0